By Dr Ryan Worn

 Recent research indicates that this power fluctuates according to terrain and cadence, but the best athletes seem to maintain relatively consistent pacing strategies that involve a harder start, followed by consistent pacing before an all-out effort closer to the finish.

 It is important to remember that although the TT can be planned meticulously, it often goes wrong.
 Think Bjarne Riis throwing his bike in the 1997 Tour De France or Michael Rasmussen’s two crashes and four bike changes during the 2007 tour.

 Crashes and mechanical faults aside, it is common to see athletes not perform to expectation, such as Laurent Fignon losing 58 seconds to Greg Lemond during the 1989 Tour De France TT and famously losing the overall victory by 8 seconds, or Cadel Evans failing to make up time on Carlos Sastre, a known weak TT rider who went on to win the 2008 Tour De France.

 If these events demonstrate anything, it is that perhaps for an event so precise, there is more room for things to go wrong.
 If perfection is the ultimate aim, then perhaps it is relatively easier to fall short.
 In light of this, it makes sense that if a rider wants to perform well at the TT, they need to test meticulously and practice on their race equipment under a variety of conditions over and over.

 As Bob Larsen, the famous American running coach said: “plan the race and race the plan.”

-Ryan Worn is a Lecturer in Exercise and Sport Science in the School of Health and Life Sciences at Federation University Australia and a former elite cyclist.
-The 2020 Federation University Road Nats time trials will be held in Ballarat and Buninyong from January 6-10 2023.
+Dr Ryan Worn is a Lecturer in Exercise and Sport Science in the Institute of Health and Wellbeing and a former elite cyclist.
+The 2023 Federation University Road National Championships will be held in Ballarat and Buninyong from January 6-10 2023.